Mbutler1991/fuel-calculator/README.md

     - Select Python and save changes.
     - Add another buildpack and select Nodejs then save changes again.
     - Ensure that the python buildpack is above the Nodejs buildpack.
-    - Navigate to the "Deploy" section by clicking the "Deploy" tab in the top navbar.
+    - Navigate to the "Deploy" section.
     - Select "GitHub" as the deployment method and click "Connect to GitHub".
     - Search for the GitHub repository name in the search bar.
     - Click on "connect" to link the repository to Heroku.